Camuy/SwarmAreaCoverage/README.md

 ### app.py
 It create the enviroment on top of whom the other codes are run.
 It gives you the information to access the [localhost at port 8765](http://localhost:8765) to get access to the simulation itself.

-### environment.py
+### model.py
-It is a file responsable of creating the information on the simulation environment.
+It is a file responsable of creating the information on the simulation environment and mathematical model.

 ### agent.py
 It create all the instruction each singlre agent has to follow.
 It besically dictate the role to be followed by the agent.